Fresnillo (OTCMKTS:FNLPF) Shares Gap Down - Here's Why

-Fresnillo PLC (OTCMKTS:FNLPF - Get Free Report)'s stock price gapped down before the market opened on Thursday .
-The stock had previously closed at $50.19, but opened at $47.00.
-Fresnillo shares last traded at $47.00, with a volume of 379 shares trading hands.
+Fresnillo PLC (OTCMKTS:FNLPF - Get Free Report)'s share price gapped down before the market opened on Wednesday .
+The stock had previously closed at $46.21, but opened at $43.89.
+Fresnillo shares last traded at $43.89, with a volume of 341 shares.

-Several research firms have weighed in on FNLPF.
-Morgan Stanley restated an "underweight" rating on shares of Fresnillo in a report on Monday, January 12th.
-Citigroup restated a "buy" rating on shares of Fresnillo in a report on Monday, April 13th.
-Zacks Research upgraded shares of Fresnillo from a "hold" rating to a "strong-buy" rating in a report on Thursday, January 22nd.
-Finally, Berenberg Bank downgraded shares of Fresnillo from a "strong-buy" rating to a "hold" rating in a report on Thursday, February 5th.
-One research analyst has rated the stock with a Strong Buy rating, one has given a Buy rating, five have assigned a Hold rating and two have assigned a Sell rating to the company's stock.
-According to data from MarketBeat, the company presently has a consensus rating of "Hold".
+FNLPF has been the subject of a number of research reports.
+Citigroup reaffirmed a "buy" rating on shares of Fresnillo in a research report on Monday, April 13th.
+Morgan Stanley reaffirmed an "underweight" rating on shares of Fresnillo in a research report on Monday, January 12th.
+Berenberg Bank cut shares of Fresnillo from a "strong-buy" rating to a "hold" rating in a research report on Thursday, February 5th.
+Finally, Zacks Research cut shares of Fresnillo from a "strong-buy" rating to a "hold" rating in a research report on Monday.
+One equities research analyst has rated the stock with a Buy rating, six have issued a Hold rating and two have given a Sell rating to the stock.
+According to data from MarketBeat.com, Fresnillo currently has a consensus rating of "Reduce".

 About Fresnillo